imjoseangel/microservice-arquitecture/README.md

 #### 3.2.2.4 Other Services

 As discussed before, the implementation of other PaaS will be performed in the same way.
 It is important to analyze the cost vs maintenance vs functionality for the given services.
 For instance, using PostgreSQL can be quite cheaper than using the firestore option.
-Creating IAAS services need VM Operating System maintenance and the backup options are not as straight-forwards than the one inside the PaaS, but it is important to take this option into account for small services and POCs.
+When using IaaS it is important consider the Operating System maintenance and the backup options.

-Deployment a IaaS with terraform is quite straightforward (Besides Networking, firewalling, etc):
+Deployment a Computer with terraform is quite easy:

 ```yaml
 resource "google_compute_instance" "default" {